jeevb/prime/README.md

 - Current user's home folder: `$HOME/.prime/config.yml`
 - Argument passed to the `slack` command:
     - `--token`: API key to authenticate with the Slack RTM API.
+- Arguments passed to the `mattermost` command:
+    - `--mattermost-url`: URL of Mattermost server.
+    - `--mattermost-team`: Mattermost team to connect to.
+    - `--mattermost-email`: Email account to log in to Mattermost server with.
+    - `--mattermost-password`: Password of account to log in to Mattermost server with.

-To create and populate a configuration file in the user's home folder with the necessary information to communicate with the Slack RTM API:
+To create and populate a configuration file in the user's home folder with the necessary information to communicate with the Mattermost or Slack RTM APIs:

 **With virtualenv**:
 ```